JuliaCon/www.juliacon.org/2022/meetups.md

 While JuliaCon remains online for 2022 we want the Julia community to have the opportunity to meet in person again.

 Please check out the closest meetup location to you!
+Some are already scheduled, in which case the link will take you to that event.
+Others are still working out schedule and venue.

-If your local community is not on this list, and you're able to secure a venue, please reach out to Will Kimmerer on Slack or by email (kimmerer@mit.edu)
+If your local community is not on this list, and you're able to secure a venue, please reach out to Will Kimmerer on Slack or by email (kimmerer@mit.edu).

 ## Locations